Digital Media Center

 University of South Denmark Professor Jorn Brondal

-“We hold these truths.
-We hold them to be self-evident.
-All men are created equal, that then created with certain inalienable rights, that among these are life, liberty and the pursuit of happiness, that is what sort of interested me, and also the fact that the person who at least was the main author of the Declaration of Independence was Thomas Jefferson, who also was an enslaver,” he observed.
+“That is what sort of interested me, and also the fact that the person who at least was the main author of the Declaration of Independence was Thomas Jefferson, was an enslaver.”

-Many Danes have stereotypes about Black Americans that don’t always line up with reality.
-The story of Black America is a complex one, marked by tragedy and triumph, discrimination and acceptance, and poverty and wealth.
-Brondal says these accounts often occur at the same time.
+When it comes to Black Americans themselves, Danes tend to hold stereotypes that don’t always line up with reality.
+The story of Black America is a complex one, marked by tragedy and triumph, discrimination and acceptance, poverty and wealth.
+Brøndal says these accounts often occur at the same time.

-“I think, as in the US where minorities might feel like second class citizens in some way,” said Lukas Fausang back in our student focus group.
-He can’t help but feel how what’s going on in the United States is reflected with how Denmark treats its own minorities.
+Back in the student focus group, it seems like undergrad Lukas Fausing, age 22, can’t help but feel what’s going on in the United States is reflected in how Denmark treats its own minorities.

-Matthias Weingarad agrees, saying how America’s Black Lives Matter movement touches on a similar issue of racially-based policing in Denmark.
+Vingaard agrees, saying how America’s Black Lives Matter movement focused on racially-based policing, a similar situation to what exists in Denmark.

 “Some people have criticized the Danish police for going to the so-called ghettos more often than other places.
-So although the problem is not the same, or at least it's not that extreme, you still have the debate and something similar is happening,” said Weingarad.
-“And you can find many people in Denmark who has an idea that the Danish police are racists and they are misusing their power to some extent.
-And then you also have some other people saying, no, no, it doesn't, that's not true.”
+So although the problem is not the same, or at least it's not that extreme, you still have the debate and something similar is happening.

-And, as the world gets closer to December’s sixtieth anniversary of the start of the Montgomery Bus Boycott, Rosa Parks may come up in conversation more and more in Denmark…
+As the world gets closer to December’s sixtieth anniversary of the start of the Montgomery Bus Boycott, Rosa Parks may come up in conversation more and more in Denmark and Europe.

 Former APR intern James Niiler now lives and works near the Danish city of Aarhus.
 During his time in the APR newsroom, he produced stories on Alabama's tornado season, the COVID-19 pandemic, Alabama voter rights, and the state's hemp industry.